Reviews You Can Rely On

 Water Resistance

 We conducted various tests to determine the water resistance of each windbreaker jacket.
-While none of these jackets will hold up in a torrential downpour, many offer decent protection against light rain and intermittent showers.
+While none of these jackets are designed to hold up in a torrential downpour, many offer decent protection against light rain and intermittent showers.
 To properly assess this metric, we tested their resistance to becoming soaked, in addition to how quickly they dried once completely wet.

 One of the most common ways to make a garment water-resistant is by applying a durable water-repellent (DWR) finish.
 This is a water-repelling chemical coating applied by the manufacturer to the outer material of the garment.
 It works by beading up raindrops, causing the water to roll right off instead of saturating through the material.
 Other manufacturers have created proprietary materials made of blended fabrics with specific weaves that help water droplets roll off rather than soak in.
 And still, others rely on the natural properties of man-made materials like polyester (aka plastic) to create fabrics that don't soak up water easily or quickly.